quanticc/sentry/README.md

 - Manages [Discord][] bots to communicate with general users
 - Delivers server files (maps, config files) and game version updates in batch
 - Retrieves SourceTV and log files from game servers
-- Keeps track of GS server statistics and expire status
+- Keeps track of GS server statistics and expiration status
+- Wraps existing UGC API in order to provide richer content
 - Matches UGC result data with stats providers
 - Alerts on missing updates and unresponsive servers
 - Forwards metrics and events to Discord webhooks or messages